mietek/halcyon-website/pages/docs/internals/index.md

 Downloads and uploads
 ---------------------

-Halcyon is intended to be used with an Amazon S3 bucket, defined by `HALCYON_S3_BUCKET`, but can also be used in a limited fashion without S3.
+Halcyon uses a private Amazon S3 bucket, defined by `HALCYON_S3_BUCKET`.

-There are three modes of operation:

-1. S3 is not used
-2. S3 is used for downloads only
-3. S3 is used for downloads and uploads

-All prebuilt packages are kept in the S3 bucket with an OS-specific prefix.
+All prebuilt packages are kept in the bucket with an OS-specific prefix.

 ```
 $ s3_list s3.halcyon.sh linux-ubuntu-10-04-x64